CaoNgocCuong/dotfiles-nvim-lua/README.md

 ## Enable `undercurl` in iterm2 step by step:

 1. First thing first, export your TERM on your _~/.zshrc_.
-   > Source your .zshrc is necessary.
+   > Source your ~/.zshrc is necessary.

 ```
   export TERM="xterm-256color"
   [[ -n $TMUX ]] && export TERM="screen-256color"
 ```

-2. Your .vimrc or init.lua or maybe in ~/.config/nvim/lua/config/options.lua like my config need to add these two options.
+2. Your `.vimrc` or `init.lua` or maybe in `~/.config/nvim/lua/config/options.lua` like my config need to add these two options.

 ```
   vim.opt.spell = true